ronikobrosly/causal-curve/paper/paper.md

 The `TMLE` method is based on van der Laan's work on an approach to causal inference that would employ powerful machine learning approaches to estimate a causal effect [@van_der_Laan:2010] [@van_der_Laan:2006].
-TMLE involves, predicting the outcome from the treatment and covariates using a machine learning model, then predicting treatment assignment from the covariates, and employs a substitution “targeting” step correct for covariate imbalance and to estimate an unbiased causal effect.
+TMLE involves predicting the outcome from the treatment and covariates using a machine learning model, then predicting treatment assignment from the covariates.
+TMLE also employs a substitution “targeting” step to correct for covariate imbalance and to estimate an unbiased causal effect.
-Currently, there is no implementation of TMLE that is suitable for continuous treatments, so the implemention in `causal-curve` constructs as series of binary treatment comparisons across the user-specified range of treatment values, and then connects these binary estimates to construct the final causal curve.
+Currently, there is no implementation of TMLE that is suitable for continuous treatments.
+The implemention in `causal-curve` constructs the final curve through a series of binary treatment comparisons across the user-specified range of treatment values and then by connecting them.
 Compared with the package’s GPS method, this TMLE method is double robust against model misspecification, incorporates more powerful machine learning techniques internally, produces significantly smaller confidence intervals, however it is less computationally efficient.